dessalines/essays/favorite_apps_and_services.md

 - Use [MPV](https://mpv.io/) or [VLC](https://www.videolan.org/vlc/download-windows.html), open source media players to play media.
 - Use [Jellyfin](https://github.com/jellyfin/jellyfin) or SFTP for streaming to other devices.
 - Use [Navidrome](https://github.com/deluan/navidrome) for a self-hosted music server, and [DSub](https://github.com/daneren2005/Subsonic) for an android client.
-- Instead of centralized, hosted youtube alternatives with upload limits, use torrents, and find a platform to post and comment on the magnet links.
+- Instead of centralized, hosted youtube alternatives with upload limits, use torrents / torrent sites.

 ## Documents and Coding

 - Install [Syncthing](https://syncthing.net/), and put all your documents in a synced folder.
+[Syncthing-Fork](https://github.com/Catfriend1/syncthing-android) for Android.
 - Write all documents and notes in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
   - Use [Typora](https://typora.io/), [Mark Text](https://marktext.github.io/website/), or vim as markdown editors / notes.
 - Use vim with [vimrc](https://github.com/amix/vimrc) and [coc.nvim](https://github.com/neoclide/coc.nvim) for code.